knobs-dials/everyday-admin/README.md

-Various shell scripts I've made in the process of having sysadmin as a side job.
+Various scripts made in the process of being a sysadmin.

 Sorted roughly in order of how much I seem to actually use them.